JoacimWall/Visual-studio-multilingual-extension/README.md

 <img width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/SyncFilePopUpDialog.png">

 ### Translation of texts
 By default, this extension uses Google free translation.
 This is limited to only 100 translations per hour.
-To use the Microsoft translation service, select tools / multilangual settings in the visual studio and fill in the information from Microsoft. in this dialog you can also change the master language that is en by default.
+To use the Microsoft translation service, select tools / multilangual settings in the visual studio and fill in the information from Microsoft.
+In this dialog you can also change the master language that is 'en' by default.
 If you also want to handle the stature for the texts in the master resx file, check the 'Add Comment node to master Resx file on sync' in settings dialog.

 <img width=“100” height="200" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/MultilingualSettingsDialog.png">